nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 This is the perfect environment for quick and dirty experiments.

-Note, that you can also use Doccker as a full environment for development and not just for quick tests.
+Note, that you can also use Docker as a complete environment for development and not just for quick tests.
 Docker is actually great for keeping different Node.js version and other dependencies isolated on a per-project basis.
-Exploring this opportunity goes beyond the scope of this article, but there is ton of reference on the web on how you might use Docker for this.
+Exploring this setup goes beyond the scope of this article, but there is ton of reference on the web about how you might use Docker for Node.js development.

 ## Node.js online